 Plot: In The Happy Ever After Playlist, Sloan Monroe finds an adorable dog named Tucker, who belongs to a musician named Jason.
 They speak via telephone about the dog while he’s on tour, and their calls become increasingly more flirty and romantic.

-My Review: This popular love story is overflowing with song recommendations.
+My Review: This popular love story is overflowing with song recommendations, which is always ful.
 Also, just when you think you know where the story is headed, it moves in a different direction.

-It’s a “happy” read that puts a huge smile on your face.
-I recommend it especially as a great beach read and/or a “pick me up.”
-This book made Abby Jimenez a “must-read” author for me.
+It’s a “happy” read that puts a huge smile on your face and makes for a great beach read.

 Life’s Too Short (2021; Book 3 of 3 in The Friend Zone series)